Welcome to the first tutorial!

 Once you have created the event's content using the three aforementioned tabs, you can answer these questions (well, maybe not that last one) using the event settings.

-Among the settings you can see on the right side of your interface, you'll find:
+Among the settings displayed on the right side of your interface, you'll find:

 Click on "More settings" to: